Paul Hackett (veteran advocate): Results and reactions

 The Columbus Dispatch referred to "the trauma of barely winning a Congressional district long dominated by Republicans" and quoted an anonymous source in the Republican party claiming "there is not a tougher environment in the country than Ohio right now.
 There is kind of a meltdown happening."
 Amy Walter of the Cook Political Report told the Dispatch "Ohio becomes the microcosm for the debate Democrats are trying to have nationally" and Democrats would argue in future campaigns "'See what happens when one party rules too long, see what happens with corruption and insider influence.'"
 Her boss, Charlie Cook, told The Los Angeles Times Hackett's "rubber stamp" charge had resonated with Ohio voters.

-Peter W. Bronson, a conservative columnist for The Cincinnati Enquirer, wrote "Hackett's surprising finish was less a repudiation of Bush than a repudiation of Ohio Governor Bob Taft, whose name is now officially radioactive poison."
+Peter W. Bronson, a conservative columnist for The Cincinnati Enquirer, wrote, "Hackett's surprising finish was less a repudiation of Bush than a repudiation of Governor Bob Taft, whose name is now officially radioactive poison."
 Bronson admitted Hackett "ran a strong campaign" but said he did so well only because of "the ugly primary" on the Republican side, fears that Schmidt was "another Taft RINO" (i.e., "Republican In Name Only"), and apathy by Republican voters, not dissatisfaction with Bush or Republicans in general.

-John Nichols of The Capital Times (Madison, Wisconsin) saw it differently.
+John Nichols of The Capital Times saw it differently.
 "The district had been so radically gerrymandered by Republican governors and legislators that it was all but unrecognizable that a Democrat could ever be competitive there" and Hackett, "a smart telegenic Iraq war veteran," had been "swift-boated" in the final days of the campaign by Republican operatives and "right-wing talk hosts" such as Rush Limbaugh.

-Mark Steyn, a conservative columnist who writes for National Review magazine, wrote in the Irish Times "Paul Hackett was like a fast-forward version of the John Kerry campaign" who "artfully neglected to mention the candidate was a Democrat."
+Mark Steyn, a conservative columnist for National Review magazine, wrote in the Irish Times, "Paul Hackett was like a fast-forward version of the John Kerry campaign" who "artfully neglected to mention the candidate was a Democrat."
 Steyn claimed any Democratic efforts to present Hackett's run as a success for the party were absurd.

-Hackett told The Cincinnati Post he stood by his criticisms of George W. Bush:

-Meant it, said it, stand by it.
-I'd say it again.
-For every vote I may have lost because of it.
-I probably picked up one or two.
+Jerome Armstrong stated in TomPaine.com that the returns tapped into the growing movement within the Democratic Party willing to take the Republicans head on about the direction of this nation.